 ABOUT ICBCC

-A multi-stakeholder coalition consisting of representatives from the global patient advocacy and clinical community has formed the International COVID-19 Blood Cancer Coalition (ICBCC) to address the specific impact of the pandemic on immunocompromised blood cancer patients (both acute and chronic), and to recommend solutions and actions to mitigate those risks.
+A multi-stakeholder coalition consisting of representatives from the global patient advocacy and clinical community has formed the International COVID-19 Blood Cancer Coalition (ICBCC) to address the specific impact of COVID-19 on immunocompromised blood cancer patients (both acute and chronic), like those living with Chronic Lymphocytic Leukemia (CLL) and other Non-Hodgkin lymphomas (NHLs).

 The CLL Advocates Network (CLLAN) is acting as secretariat on behalf of the coalition.